alexdoak/rotational_waves/README.md

 # rotational_waves

+TO FINISH.
+In the meantime, if you do want to use these codes, do not hesitate to email.

 Codes to compute free-surface waves with arbitrary vorticity.
 This is the code used in the paper https://arxiv.org/abs/2502.18388

 There are a few notation changes from the paper, in particular